samratpro/JavaScripts_Notes/03. React Note/05. useState/readme.md

                                   // it will take only number argument,
                                // example: for number Number/0, for array Array/[], for str str/'', for object Object/{}

-// useState is a abstraction function that return a array
+// useState is a abstraction function that return a array with two attribute
 // first index of array is invoked value and second index is a function
 // function can change invoked value (value can be any data type, str, number, array, object etc)
 // Here with a destraction count is define to recive value and setCount is for function